FortinetCloudCSE/PublicCloud105-FortiFlex/content/01-introduction/learningModules/FortiFlex/_index.md

 - Charged by points per hour of operation
 - Different VM sizes consume different point rates
 - Automatic billing integration with Fortinet accounts

+{{% notice warning %}}
+Due to the regulatory nature and requirements around serial numbers and billing of the FortiFlex program, it is not possible to delete configurations or entitlements once they are created.
+This is to ensure compliance and accurate billing records are maintained in perpetuity.

+As such, we will not be creating any more entities than are necessary for demonstration purposes during this workshop
+{{% /notice %}}

 ### 3. FortiFlex WebUI